 Have you become the victim of an online or phone based scam that has resulted in you losing a lot of your net worth through cryptocurrency?
-Are you desperate to get a recovery?
+Are you desperate to get your crypto back?
 Are you wondering what you should do and who can genuinely help you?
-Maybe you have even gone to the police and have been told “sorry, we can’t help you.”
-In this article, I highlight many of the barriers to cryptocurrency scam recovery, the lies fake cryptocurrency recovery scammers tell you, and why the amount of cryptocurrency you have lost matters to your chances of recovery.
+Maybe you have even gone to the police and you have been told “sorry, we can’t help you.”
+In this article, I highlight many of the barriers to crypto scam recovery.
+These include the lies fake cryptocurrency recovery scammers tell you, and why the amount of cryptocurrency you have lost matters to your chances of recovery.

 Cryptocurrency Scams

-The type of cryptocurrency scams I am addressing here are scams that have, through one way or another, convinced you to part with your cryptocurrency or given access to someone who can steal it.
+The type of cryptocurrency scams I am addressing here are scams that have, through one way or another, convinced you to part with your cryptocurrency.
+Or, you have unwittingly given access to a scammer who has stolen your crypto.
 Broadly speaking, this has happened either through:

-• You voluntarily transferring your cryptocurrency to a wallet that you thought was ‘safe’, and it isn’t, or
+• You voluntarily transferring your cryptocurrency to a business that you thought was ‘safe’, and it isn’t (such as to an investment which you thought was legitimate), or

 • You have handed over your private key or secret recovery phrase to someone under a false pretext, or